CHR-onicles/Rental_System/REAMDE.md

 (or not cuz i was thinking if a person had the money he/she is entitled to as many rooms as he/she can afford) -Add validation of phone number in registration
--Allow user to edit changes of details before registration is complete
+-Allow user to edit changes of details before registration is complete -Redo the whole roomPrices logic smh...what is there is just a mess :facepalm:

 ==> COMPLETED TO-DO TASKS:
 -Prevent adding tenants after limit of 10 is reached